KRI Usman Harun: Construction and career

 The ship was launched as KDB Bendahara Sakam on 23 June 2001, but never commissioned into the Royal Brunei Navy.
 Her original namesake is the Bruneian folk hero Bendahara Sakam, who took part in the Castilian War in the mid- to late 16th century.
 She was subsequently sold and commissioned into the Indonesian Navy as KRI Usman Harun on 18 July 2014.
 Her hull number 29 was changed to 359.

 The Singapore government protested against the naming of the ship, as its namesakes Usman Haji Muhammad Ali and Harun Said had committed the 1965 MacDonald House bombing during the Indonesia-Malaysia confrontation, resulting in three deaths and thirty-three casualties.
 As they wore civilian clothes and targeted civilians, they were tried for murder and executed.
 The ship was subsequently banned from entering Singapore ports and sea bases, with the Singapore Armed Forces declining to partake in exercises involving the ship.

 Deployments

-In early January 2015, KRI Usman Harun was deployed to search for black boxes as the ship is equipped with the Thales Underwater Systems TMS 4130C1 hull-mounted sonar.
+In early January 2015, KRI Usman Harun was deployed to search for Indonesia AirAsia flight 8501's black boxes as the ship is equipped with the Thales Underwater Systems TMS 4130C1 hull-mounted sonar.

 On 11 January 2020, KRI Usman Harun was shadowed by China Coast Guard ships 5202 and 5203 off the Natuna Regency.

+On 10 March 2020, PT Len Industri (Persero) and Thales Nederland signed a contract for the Mid-Life Upgrade (MLU) of KRI Usman Harun.
+The upgrade aimed to modernize the ship's combat management, surveillance, communications, and navigation systems.
+The modernization programme was originally expected to be completed by the end of 2023.
+However, as of November 2025, the vessel remained under modernization and had not yet rejoined the fleet.